cryptoanarchy-info/cryptoanarchy.info/README.md

 ## Contributing

-If you'd like to add something to this list, please submit a [Pull Request on GitHub](https://github.com/cryptoanarchy-info/cryptoanarchy-archive).
+If you'd like to add something to this list, please submit a [Pull Request on GitHub](https://github.com/cryptoanarchy-info/cryptoanarchy-archive) or open an issue.